Crepe Paper Poinsettia Tutorial: Free Poinsettia Flower Template

 - Crepe poinsettia templates – these are totally and completely FREE inside the Freebie Vault!
-If you are not yet a member just sign up via the red button below.
-If you are a member, then login right here and find it in the Holiday or crepe flower section.
-Remember to use the password you were given in the first email.
+Download these free templates by signing up via the form below.
+If you are already a member, log in right here and find it by searching ‘crepe poinsettia.’
 Need help entering the vault?
 Read this helpful post here.

 - 12 smaller petal halves

 - Cut your crepe paper so the grain runs diagonally.
 You can see how I set mine up in Design Space below